devbar/Rosetta-Stone-Of-Patterns/Creational/AbstractFactory/BeerShop/CSharp/README.md

 ```
 ## Increasing Complexity

 But what if we need different kind of persons?
-We have to define differnt classes implementing IPerson.
+We have to define different classes implementing IPerson.

 ```csharp